 In a systematic review of twenty-three articles, pelvic stabilization exercises were beneficial at decreasing low back and pelvic girdle pain in pregnancy (Bogaert et al., 2018).
 A combination of using a pelvic belt and internal stabilization through exercises could possibly help decrease muscle overuse and allow for better range of motion through the pelvis, trunk and hips.
 A pelvic brace or belt is not always necessary but can help with pain management.
 Seeing a qualified physical therapist or pelvic floor therapist can help you determine if this is something you may need.

-Contact us at https://feminapt.com/about-us/schedule-an-appointment for an in-office or Telehealth session so you can improve your form and function with your postpartum return to running program.
+Contact us for a telehealth session in California (or virtual consultation worldwide) so you can improve your form and function with your postpartum return to running program.